 We can also see that our model can track the normal operation of this turbine regardless of the operating conditions: whether we have periods of low or maximum power production we can always know how the machine should be behaving.
 This can be thought of as a dynamic threshold that is automatically set by the models according to the specific conditions of operation of the turbines.

 What about when things do deviate from what they should be?
 This is when we start reaping all the benefits of these models by providing extra context!

 We have devised a powerful alarm mechanism that warns users for relevant deviations.
 Using these alarms, we have successfully identified dozens of failures of different nature (temperatures, pressures, etc.) in various applications such as heavy industry machinery and wind turbines.

-But this will be the main focus of our next blog post!
+But this will be the main focus of a future blog post!
 We will cover: